relevance/org-html-slideshow/README.md

 [org-mode](http://orgmode.org/) (version 7+ recommended) to generate the HTML.

 Open `examples/example-development.org` in Emacs and type `C-c C-e b`.
 Emacs will generate an HTML file and open it in your default browser.
+Type `t` to begin the slide show.

 Using in Your Org-mode Files